king-s-org/eiip.org.cn/coursework.md

 layout: default
 ---

+## University of California, Berkeley

-Here's an (incomplete) list of classes that I've taken at the University of California, Berkeley:
+Here's an (incomplete) list of classes that I've taken:

 | Class                  | Title                                                                  |
 | :--------------------- | ---------------------------------------------------------------------- |